-Two Univox Hi-Flyers.
-The bass is a late 1960's model, made for Merson (Univox) by Aria.
-The guitar is a slightly later series from the early 1970's and was most likely made to similar specs by Matsumoku.
+Two Univox Hi-Flyers, made for Merson (Univox) by Matsumoku.
+The bass is a late 1960's model, the guitar is a slightly later series from the early 1970's.

 This pair of junkers were literally junk when I got them.
 The 1959 Kay bass (model K-5965 "Pro") was rescued from the New York City garbage, while the yellow Ibanez Tele (c.
 1972 model 2352) was found totally trashed at a flea market for $20.
 Keep your eyes open folks, you never know what you'll find.

 Two elegant old gals from Eastern Europe, a Musima Elektra Deluxe V (East Germany, mid 1960's) and an Orpheus Hebros bass (Bulgaria, early 1970's).
 This is how they rocked behind the Iron Curtain.

 Green guitars are always fun!
 Left: 1966 Klira Star Club (Germany, dig the cool pirate sticker!).
 Right: mid-1960's Sekova thinline (Japan).